speedstarkawaii/unc-boosta/README.md

 # unc-boosta

-*By the developers, for the developers* - allows minimum-based executors to run more scripts
+allows minimum-based executors to run more scripts

 License Terms
 No Modification: